-Someday there will be a super long telephoto for Sony full frame, and possibly of the GM variety.
-Until then, the 70-300mm f/4.5-5.6 is the only way to shoot further than either of the 70-200mm lenses above.
+Until the 100-400mm G Master above came around, the 70-300mm f/4.5-5.6 was the only way to shoot further than 200mm.
 In fact, it had the longest reach of any FE lens for a long while.
 Unfortunately, the image quality of this lens leaves us wanting.
 In particular, it tends to be sharp in the middle but softer toward the edges.
 It also will struggle in low light with a maximum aperture of f/4.5-5.6.
 On Sony full-frame cameras like the a7R III, it’s going to have trouble standing up to the resolution of the sensor.
 All in all, we like the Sony 70-300mm f/4.5-5.6 more for APS-C cameras (the focal length equivalent is a whopping 105-450mm), but less for full frame.

 See the Sony 70-300mm f/4.5-5.6